-- 16.7.1 In 2020, an external review was commissioned by the then Head of Finance and was carried out by Price Waterhouse Cooper.
-The findings were reported to the Council, and this resulted in the adoption of a new Target Operating Model (TOM) for Corporate Procurement Services (CPS) that was implemented in June 2021.
-The main rationale for the new TOM was the introduction of a structure that would enable improved value for money through a focus on Category Management within 3 spend categories as well as improved engagement with directorates through alignment of sub-categories to areas of spend within the Council.
-The Council has continued to develop the TOM as determined by the review.
-Work is now ongoing to implement the TOM. - 16.7.2 CPS does not carry out all procurement activity within the Council and the PCGR details the governance and authorisations required by value and type of activity.
-CPS does lead on projects over the PCR15 threshold and either carries out or supports/advises directorates in quotations below threshold(s). - 16.7.3 The Council has divisions outside of CPS that also have procurement/contract management expertise e.g. IT, Adults, Highways and Infrastructure, Transportation, the Children's Trust. - 16.7.4 The Council uses the services of Acivico (the Council's Wholly Owned Company) which is a Teckal arrangement covered under Regulation 12 of PCR15.
+- 17.8.1 In 2020, an external review was commissioned by the then Head of Finance and was carried out by Price Waterhouse Cooper.
+The findings were reported to the Council, and this resulted in the adoption of a new Target Operating Model (TOM) for Corporate Procurement Services (CPS).
+The main rationale for the new TOM was the introduction of a structure that would enable improved value for money through a focus on Category Management within 3 spend categories as well as improved engagement with directorates through alignment of sub-categories to areas of spend within the Council. - 17.8.2 Unfortunately, the TOM was not successfully implemented.
+This was due to the service not being fully invested in the change. - 17.8.3 CPS does not carry out all procurement activity within the Council and the PCGR details the governance and authorisations required by value and type of activity.
+CPS does lead/support on projects over the PCR15 threshold and either carries out or supports/advises directorates in quotations below threshold(s). - 17.8.3 The Council has divisions outside of CPS that also have procurement/contract management expertise e.g. IT, Adults, Highways and Infrastructure, Housing, Transportation and the Children's Trust. - 17.8.4 The Council uses the services of Acivico (the Council's Wholly Owned Company) which is a Teckal arrangement covered under Regulation 12 of PCR15.
+However, on undertaking a high level commercial due diligence review, further work has been identified which is now underway to ensure that the company remains Teckal Compliant against the two key tests: - the control test - the functional test - 17.8.5 STAR Procurement were invited to carry out an audit of the effectiveness of the procurement and commissioning function at the Council.
+Although the resulting report has not been accepted in its entirety, a new post for a Commercial and Procurement Director was created.
+This new post will lead on an enhanced end to end service to be developed.